dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 In functional programming everything is a function.
 The only design pattern which someone has to know is that a function is a first class citizen.
 Functions can be composed, instantiated, partially applied, passed around and executed.

-There is this [famous slide](//www.slideshare.net/ScottWlaschin/fp-patterns-ndc-london2014) by [Scott Wlaschin](//www.slideshare.net/ScottWlaschin), which nicely sums it up:
+There is this [famous slide](//www.slideshare.net/ScottWlaschin/fp-patterns-ndc-london2014) by [Scott Wlaschin](//www.slideshare.net/ScottWlaschin) which nicely sums it up:

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/oCM5TxRgKh1vme?startSlide=15" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

-These slides are from Scott Wlaschin's [Functional programming design patterns](https://vimeo.com/113588389) talk which can be viewed on Vimeo.
+This slide deck is from Scott Wlaschin's [Functional programming design patterns](https://vimeo.com/113588389) talk which can be viewed on Vimeo.

 ### To hell with interfaces